mirror12k/Pale-White-MVC/features.md

 }
 ```

-Next we create a controller endpoint to recieve the a file upload and store it in our directory:
+Next we create a controller endpoint to receive the a file upload and store it in our directory:

 **controllers.white**
 ```